richard42/calcpi/src/readme-bas.txt

 Richard@fascinationsoftware.com
 github.com/richard42/calcpi

 This is an assembly language program to calculate the mathematical constant Pi to an arbitrary precision.
-A 6309 CPU is currently required.

 {-}<end>